puppetlabs/puppetlabs-firewall/README.markdown

 ### Recommended Setup

+There are a basic set of classes which manage packages and services for the currently supported operating systems:

+    include firewall

 At the moment you need to provide some setup outside of what we provide in the module to support proper ordering and purging.